 Imagine you're inflating a tire.
 You pump air into it, and the tire gets warm.
 Part of the energy you're expending is going into pushing air against the pressure of the tire, increasing its volume, while another part is raising the temperature of the air inside.
 Now, consider a rigid steel container filled with gas.
-If you heat this container, all the energy goes into raising the temperature of the gas, as there's no volume change possible.
+Consider this: if you heat this container, all the energy goes into raising the temperature of the gas, as there's no volume change possible.
 These two scenarios illustrate the core difference between enthalpy and internal energy: how energy is distributed and accounted for in different thermodynamic processes.

 Main Subheading

 Internal energy (U) represents the total energy contained within a system.
-This includes the kinetic energy of the molecules (due to their motion), the potential energy of the molecules (due to intermolecular forces), and the energy associated with the internal structure of the atoms and molecules themselves (electronic, vibrational, and nuclear energy).
+Because of that, this includes the kinetic energy of the molecules (due to their motion), the potential energy of the molecules (due to intermolecular forces), and the energy associated with the internal structure of the atoms and molecules themselves (electronic, vibrational, and nuclear energy).
 Enthalpy (H), on the other hand, is a thermodynamic property that is particularly useful for analyzing processes that occur at constant pressure.
 It's defined as the sum of the internal energy and the product of the pressure and volume of the system (H = U + PV).
 The "PV" term accounts for the energy required to "make space" for the system by displacing its surroundings, which is especially important in open systems or processes occurring in the atmosphere.

 Comprehensive Overview